 Your Options for Getting Paid as a Contractor in Israel

 Qualifying as a self-employed is an important step, and you should make every effort to not appear as a ‘de facto’ employee of your client.
-This means invoicing as a business, making all of the required registrations and tax payments, as well as maintaining some degree of autonomy in your work.
+This means invoicing as a business, and making all of the required registrations and tax payments.
+It also includes maintaining some degree of autonomy in your work.

 When you set up your contracts, you will need to designate the currency of payment, method (wire, check, etc.) and timing.
 If you don’t want to go to all of the trouble this entails you can also use an umbrella company in Israel to handle payments for you, as well as all statutory contributions, tax withholding, and helping you get a work permit.

 Social Security in Israel